micha/json-table/README.md

 9.00
 ```

-Or compute the amount frequencies:
+Or to compute the amount frequencies for the account:

 ```bash
 cat <<+++ |